 - Tinting the windows

-If you’re planning to modify your car with aftermarket parts and want them to be covered, you can expect your insurance premiums to rise.
-Contact your insurance agent to discuss the details and find out how much coverage is available for vehicles with these types of modifications.
+If you’re planning to modify your car with aftermarket parts and want them to be covered, you may need to look for a new policy.
+Contact your insurance broker to discuss the details and find out what coverage is available for vehicles with the types of modifications you want to make.

-When modifying your vehicle or purchasing a modified vehicle, it is imperative to inform your insurance company about the modifications.
+When modifying your vehicle or purchasing a modified vehicle, it’s imperative that you inform your insurance broker and the insurance company about the modifications.

-This is a responsibility placed entirely on the insured.
-It is not the duty of the insurance company to inquire about or investigate modifications.
+This is a responsibility placed entirely on you; it’s not the duty of the insurance company to inquire about or investigate modifications.

-If you are in an accident in your vehicle and later it is determined by the insurance company that your vehicle was modified and you failed to inform them, your insurance could be revoked, leaving you liable for the damages and cost of the accident.
+If you are in an accident in your vehicle and later it is determined by the insurance company that your vehicle was modified and you failed to inform them, your insurance claim could be denied and your policy could be revoked, leaving you liable for the damages and the cost of the accident.

-For customized vehicles with extensive modifications, it may be necessary to look for a specialized insurance agency which deals with modified vehicles, as standard insurance companies may be unable to insure the vehicle.
+For customized vehicles with extensive modifications, it may be necessary to look for an insurance company that offers specialized insurance coverage for modified vehicles, as standard insurance coverage will not cover the vehicle.